-Translation of what this means is: Don’t be dumb enough to punish you, or to set yourself at a disadvantage in order to get back at or do harm or seek revenge towards an adversary/opposing party or person you are angry with.
+Translation of what this means is: Don’t be dumb enough to punish you or to set yourself at a disadvantage in order to get back at or do harm or seek revenge towards an adversary/opposing party or the person you are angry with.

 There are many people who tend to get into these patterns of self-destruction, so they mistakenly make their own situations even worse.
 Here lies the tendency of a pitiful self rationalization of a thing that does not work at all.
 Sometimes it is better to swallow your pride/ego than to continue down this spiraling path which ends up spoiling everything.
 This is the kind of stuff that happens in the heat of the moment, in the middle of a heated debate or argument or discussion when all rationalization is thrown out of the window and we don’t stop and think about what the consequences will be in the end.